Debunking Common Myths About Digital Accessibility

 AudioEye has made it easier to achieve website accessibility compliance without breaking your budget, taking all of your time, or completely redesigning your website.
 Our hybrid approach to digital accessibility combines the best of automation with an expert touch.

 Our solution is always on, so as you change your content, we monitor it for new issues.
-And our team of Certified Professional in Accessibility Core Competencies (CPACC)-certified experts can help you through every step of your journey toward digital accessibility, even if you’re facing legal action.
+And our team of certified accessibility experts can help you through every step of your journey toward digital accessibility — even if you’re facing legal action.

 Want to see where your website stands today?
 Get a free scan of any URL to uncover accessibility barriers on your site.